danisharyanfahim/weather-app/README.md

 # weather-app
-Quick weather app project I cooked up in around a day, that displays the current weather for that day
+Quick weather app project I cooked up in around a day, that displays the current weather for today